iver-wharf/rfcs/_published/0014-test-results-handling.md

 ### wharf-api

 The `POST /build/{buildid}/artifact` endpoint handles inserting artifacts, same as before.
-However, if it's a TRX file, one should call the `POST /build/{buildid}/test-results` endpoint instead.
+However, if it's a test results file (eg: .trx), one should call the `POST /build/{buildid}/test-results` endpoint instead.
 This tells the server to parse them as well, creating several `TestResult`s and one `TestResultSummary` per TRX file.